-For two and three dimensional shapes in FRP sandwich construction by the female mould technique, most of the AIREX® foams are available as scrim clothed core: The foam sheet is cut into squares (e.g. 30 mm) and glued to a backing glass-fibre fabric.
+For two and three dimensional shapes in FRP sandwich construction by the female mould technique, most of the $\mathsf{AIREX}^{\$}$ foams are available as scrim clothed core: The foam sheet is cut into squares (e.g. 30 mm) and glued to a backing glass-fibre fabric.

-With cold bending or thermoforming no gaps are produced in the core.
-Since any gaps have to be filled with putty or resin, the weight of sandwich panels with scrim cloth cores becomes considerably higher than for bended or thermoformed ones.
+While, with cold bending or thermoforming no gaps are produced in the core, the gaps of scrim clothed cores have to be filled with putty or resin.

+The weight of sandwich panels with scrim cloth cores becomes therefore considerably higher than for bended or thermoformed ones.
 This is a factor not only concerning costs but can also affect the structural integrity of sandwich composites in case of voids.